MingfengLi0122/tinyapp/README.md

 ## Helper Function Test

-To run this tinyapp project
+- use `npm start`to run this tinyapp project
-- use `npm start`
-To run automated testing for helper functions
+- use `npm test`to run automated testing for helper functions
-- use `npm test`